 We believe this year’s offering will be a good investment for any operation.
 Before going to grass we sort bulls into three groups based off their phenotype as a yearling.
 The bulls have remained in these groups and we like the way it turned out.
 Throughout the book you will see some real standouts, not all stacked up front.
 We feel there is a group that will offer a lot of power and growth to any cowherd.
 The next set is going to leave behind some real fancy females, “Cow Makers” as dad calls them.
 Finishing up the sale will be a younger more moderate set of bulls that have really matured into a nice set.
 Overall, the bulls have good bone structure, are good footed and have been developed with longevity in mind.
 We continue to strive for quality, performance, conformation, fertility, and easy fleshing abilities that will work at any altitude.

 Our bulls are raised and developed in a realistic range environment.
-They summer at Tie Siding, WY at 8,000 + feet from May to November.
-Short mountain grass and mineral is all they see during that time.
-They are PAP tested at Tie Siding by Dr. Tim Holt.
-In November when the bulls get back to Wheatland they are turned out on field roughage until the feed is gone, then they go on a 42-46 Mcal ration that is 60% roughage.
-The bulls are not pushed.
+They summer at Tie Siding, WY and are PAP tested there at the end of September by Dr. Tim Holt at 8,000’.
+Russell bulls are PAP tested in Walden, CO at 8,450’.
+When the Reyes bulls return to Wheatland, they are on a 40 Mcal ration that is 78% roughage, they are not pushed like a feedlot bull.
 They run in their working clothes and receive no special treatment.

 at the ranch in Wheatland, Wyoming